A slow-loading website is not preferred by anyone. If your site takes more than 2 seconds to load, people leave your site immediately.

 Redis works with many data structures such as strings, hashes, lists, sets, and more.
 It comes with a number of strong features, including built-in replication, scripting, and on-disk persistence.
 Redis Sentinel and Redis Cluster provide additional features including high availability and automatic partitioning, respectively.

-Once Redis is installed on your server, you can connect it with your site by using a Redis-compatible plugin like Redis Object Cache.
+Once Redis is installed on your server, you can connect it to your site by using a Redis-compatible plugin like Redis Object Cache.

 Memcached assigns each item a key, expiration time, and raw data.
 When the user requests a piece of content or data, Memcached will first look in the cache to see if it is stored there.
 If it is, it retrieves the data from there and doesn’t need to check the database.